Has the largest teeth compared to body size of any known fish!

 Fangtooth Conservation Status

 The fangtooth is a carnivorous fish that lives in the deep sea.
+These fish have grotesquely huge jaws with enormous, protruding fangs, and they prey on smaller fish and crustaceans as well as much larger fish and even squids.
 It should not be confused with the fangtooth moray, which is an eel that lives in a completely different habitat than the fangtooth fish.

 - Fangtooth fish are carnivores that will eat anything they can kill.